ToxicMushroom/magisk_for_arch/README.md

   - Insert the path to the stock boot.img

+  - Wait

-  - Wait.
-When the process will be finished your patched boot.img will be on the /home/$USER/Magisk/pc_magisk foler
+  - When the process will be finished your patched boot.img will be on the /home/$USER/Magisk/pc_magisk folder

 # Extras